Expert Answers Series

-The Chordoma Global Consensus Group is a multidisciplinary, international group of more than 60 doctors who specialize in caring for chordoma patients.
+The A multidisciplinary, international group of over 60 doctors who have extensive experience caring for chordoma patients.
+The group is responsible for developing and publishing consensus guidelines, based on all available medical and scientific evidence, for the treatment of primary and recurrent chordoma. is a Treatment that involves a team of physicians from various disciplines.
+In the case of chordoma, these disciplines include sarcoma or bone pathology, radiology, spine surgery or skull base surgery, otolaryngology, radiation oncology, medical oncology, and palliative care., international group of more than 60 doctors who specialize in caring for chordoma patients.
 The Chordoma Foundation and the European Society for Medical Oncology brought this group together to define evidence-based recommendations for medical professionals on the best ways to manage chordoma.
 As part of our commitment to helping chordoma patients and caregivers make the most informed treatment decisions, we have made the recommendations of the consensus group available to you in our Expert Recommendations booklets.

 Diagnosis and Treatment of Chordoma

-The consensus group first met in December 2013 and developed guidelines for medical professionals on the diagnosis and treatment of primary chordomas, as well as chordoma tumors that are advanced or metastatic.
+In 2013, the consensus group met and developed guidelines for medical professionals on the diagnosis and treatment of primary chordomas, as well as chordoma tumors that are advanced or When tumors have spread to other parts of the body from the original tumor site..
 The resulting recommendations were published in 2015 in the clinical oncology research journal, The Lancet Oncology.

 These recommendations are available to you in the first booklet in our Expert Recommendations series.
 In this booklet, you will find information about how chordoma is diagnosed and tests to get before treatment.
-You will also learn about best practices for treatment of a new diagnosis, what to expect after treatment, as well as general guidance on advanced or metastatic disease.
+You will also learn about best practices for treatment of a new diagnosis, what to expect after treatment, as well as general guidance on advanced or When tumors have spread to other parts of the body from the original tumor site..
 We hope this resource provides you with knowledge that will help you make informed decisions about your care.

 Please complete the form below to download a PDF of the booklet in English, Chinese (Mandarin), Dutch, Italian, Japanese, or Spanish.
 You may also request a hard copy by mail (English and Spanish only).